iqm-finland/qiskit-on-iqm/docs/user_guide.rst

                                                                  0  1  2

-Under the hood :meth:`optimize_1_qb_gate_decomposition` uses :class:`IQMOptimize1QbDecomposition` which inherits from the Qiskit provided class :class:`TransformationPass` and can also be used by more advanced users that want to assemble custom transpilation procedures manually.
+Under the hood :meth:`optimize_1_qb_gate_decomposition` uses :class:`IQMOptimize1QbDecomposition` which inherits from the Qiskit provided class :class:`TransformationPass` and can also be used directly if you want to assemble custom transpilation procedures manually.

 Noisy simulation of quantum circuit execution